t3llscode/foundry-dev-tools-container/readme.md

 ### Technical Details

-- Config file for mapping names to dataset RIDs
+- Config file for mapping names to dataset RIDs (`foundry_datasets.toml`)
-- Redis channel for communication with docker network
+- **WebSocket** for real-time communication and progress updates during dataset operations
+- **HTTP streaming endpoints** for downloading dataset files (zip/csv)
 - API for dataset management / provisioning
 - Docker network for communication with other containers
+- Internal port: **8888** (accessible via container name on docker network)

-### Planned Endpoints
+### Endpoints

+#### WebSocket Endpoints (Real-time Communication)

+- `WS /dataset/get` - Full dataset retrieval workflow with live progress updates
+- `WS /dataset/test` - Test WebSocket connection

+#### HTTP Streaming Downloads

+- `GET /dataset/download/zip/{sha256}` - Download zipped dataset by SHA256 checksum
+- `GET /dataset/download/csv/{sha256}` - Download CSV dataset by SHA256 checksum

+#### REST Endpoints (Dataset Management)

-- `/dataset/versions` - Returns all available versions of a dataset
+- `POST /dataset/versions` - Returns all available versions of a dataset
-- `/dataset/download` - Trigger the download of a dataset from the Foundry
+- `POST /dataset/download` - Trigger the download of a dataset from the Foundry
-- `/dataset/unzip` - Trigger unzip of one or multiple datasets
+- `POST /dataset/unzip` - Trigger unzip of one or multiple datasets
-- `/dataset/zip` - Trigger zip of one or multiple datasets
+- `POST /dataset/zip` - Trigger zip of one or multiple datasets
-- `/dataset/delete_unzipped` - Trigger deletion of one or multiple unzipped dataset files
+- `POST /dataset/delete/raw` - Trigger deletion of one or multiple unzipped dataset files

 #### Additional Endpoints (less priority)

-- `/dataset/delete_zipped` - Trigger deletion of one or multiple zipped dataset files
+- `POST /dataset/delete/zip` - Trigger deletion of one or multiple zipped dataset files
-- `/dataset/delete` - Trigger deletion of dataset (both zipped and unzipped files)
+- `POST /dataset/delete` - Trigger deletion of dataset (both zipped and unzipped files)
-- `/dataset/list` - Returns a list of all available datasets and their versions
+- `POST /dataset/list` - Returns a list of all available datasets and their versions
-- `/dataset/info` - Returns information about one or multiple datasets
+- `POST /dataset/info` - Returns information about one or multiple datasets

 ## Process: Update and Download Dataset (initiated by foreign API)

-  - External API requests /dataset_version for a dataset (name is given by the API, an mapping inside the foundry-dev-tools container is going to map the RID to it)

-  - External API checks whether the dataset is new enough.

-    If new enough:

-      - subscribe to the redis channel for dataset zip updates
-      - request /dataset_unzip for the dataset
-      - wait for the unzip completion message

-    If not new enough:

-      - subscribe to the redis channel for dataset downloads
+  1. External API opens a **WebSocket connection** to `/dataset/get`

+  2. External API sends a JSON message with dataset names and optional date range:
+     ```json
+     {"names": ["Dataset Name 1", "Dataset Name 2"], "from_dt": "2025-06-01", "to_dt": "2025-06-30"}
+     ```

+  3. The container validates the dataset names against the configured RID mappings

+  4. For each dataset, the container checks for existing versions within the date range:

+     **If a valid version exists:**
-      - request /dataset_download for the dataset
+       - Unzips the dataset if needed
-      - wait for the download completion message
+       - Sends progress updates via WebSocket

+     **If no valid version exists:**
-      - request /dataset_get for the dataset
+       - Downloads the dataset from Foundry (with batch support for large datasets)
+       - Computes SHA256 checksum
+       - Saves as CSV and creates ZIP archive
+       - Updates metadata file
+       - Sends progress updates via WebSocket

+  5. The container sends a `final` message with the SHA256 of the processed dataset(s)

+  6. External API can then download the files via HTTP:
-      - request /dataset_zip for the dataset
+     - `GET /dataset/download/csv/{sha256}` for the CSV file
-      - request /dataset_delete_raw for the dataset
+     - `GET /dataset/download/zip/{sha256}` for the ZIP archive

-  - Continue with the operation of converting the DB to the database and so on
+  7. Continue with the operation of converting the data to the database and so on

 # Setup